ace-lab/pl-ucb-star-assessments/elements/pl-interactive-graph/README.md

 	1. `preserve-ordering`: String.
 If set to `"True"`, it requires the answer sequence to match exactly.

 	2. `answers`: String.
 String of an array of node labels representing the correct answer.
-(Example: '["A","B","C"]')
+(Example: '["A","B","C"]' for nodes, '["A--B","B--C"]' for undirected edges and '["A->B","B->C"]' for directed edges)

  	3. `grading`: String.
 Can be 'bfs', 'dfs' and 'dijkstras' - if selected will automatically grade the answers based on the algorithm